airalab/robonomics-wiki/docs/es/sensor-hardware.md

 ## Robonomics Board

 Alternatively, you can request Robonomics Board.
-To do so, write to one of e-mail addresses:
+To do so, email one of the following addresses:
 - [vm@multi-agent.io](mailto:vm@multi-agent.io)
 - [ping@airalab.org](mailto:ping@airalab.org)

-Also, you can check this [group.](https://vk.com/aira.monitoring)
+Also, you can check out this [group.](https://vk.com/aira.monitoring)

 Robonomics board for air quality sensor, based on ESP8266.
 The device is designed for 6 - 24 volt power supply, using DC-DC converter DC MINI560.